 Promoting Physical Health

 ORI’s research in this area examines both individual and community-level strategies for improving diet and exercise.
-Areas of inquiry include the effect of the built environment on individual health, the availability of healthy food choices in neighborhood stores, the community adoption of a modified Tai Chi program to increase mobility among older adults, and longitudinal studies to examine physical activity patterns of youth.
-An understanding of these factors will help in the design of programs to improve American diets and to increase physical activity.
+Areas of inquiry include the effect of the built environment on health, the effects of healthy food choices and physical activity in schools, studies to examine physical activity patterns of youth, and the community adoption of a modified Tai Chi program to increase mobility and reduce falls in the frail elderly.
+An understanding of these factors will help in the design of programs to improve people’s diets and to increase physical activity.